-Excellent plant growth lies in the substrate.
+Excellent aquarium plant growth depends on the substrate.
 If you don’t have a suitable and balanced substrate your plants will not thrive the way you would like them to.

-The substrate not only has a providing, but also a retaining capacity to hold nutrients for the use of plants over a period of time.
+The substrate not only provides, but also a retains nutrients for the use of plants over a period of time.

 Nitrogen, calcium, potassium, and phosphorus are in ample supply in the aquarium, and also sufficiently available in tap water.